 Good developers create good plugins.
 And WordPress gives you that information.
 If you scroll to the bottom of the page telling you about the plugin you’re about to install.
 You’ll see a list of developers who contributed to the plugin.

 When you click through you’ll be able to have a look at the other plugins they’ve developed and how they score.
-If there are number of plugins that score well, you’ve probably found a good developer.
+If there are a number of plugins that score well, you’ve probably found a good developer.

 Even if the developer seems great you want to find out how often it’s updated.
 Plugins should be updated regularly to keep up with other changes in the WordPress ‘ecosystem’.
-Be wary of plugins that haven’t been update in the last year.
+Be wary of plugins that haven’t been updated in the last year.
 They will probably be a bit buggy with all the changes to WordPress.

 3) Ratings and Active Installs